-The Chief Executive Officer/ Managing Director/ Whole-time Director of the Company is authorised to periodically review the policy and make such changes as considered necessary.
+The Chief Executive Officer of the Company is authorised to periodically review the policy and make such changes as considered necessary.

 5. SUSPENSION OF RECORD DISPOSAL IN THE EVENT OF LITIGATION OR CLAIMS

 In case the Company is served with any notice for request of documents or any employee becomes aware of a governmental investigation or audit concerning the Company or commencement of any litigation against the Company, any further disposal of documents connected with the matter shall be suspended until such time the investigation / litigation ends.